-Once a student completes the requirement of Plan B option, the student must complete the 'Plan B Completion Approval Form' and submit the original to the Office of Research & Graduate Studies and a copy to the Department of Mathematics.
-This form can be downloaded from
+Once a student completes each requirement of the Plan B option, the student must complete the 'Plan B Completion Approval Form' and submit it electronically to the graduate coordinator and the Department of Mathematics (math@cmich.edu).
+This form can be obtained from Appendix H of the graduate handbook.
+A copy of each Plan B paper should also be submitted electronically to the Department of Mathematics (math@cmich.edu).

-Guidelines for Master's Thesis (Plan A) for M.A. in Mathematics at Central Michigan University.
-One member of the committee may be from outside the area of specialization or department.
+Guidelines for Master's Thesis (Plan A) for M.A. in Mathematics